The Overstory on Netflix: what we know about the series so far

-I found reading The Overstory by Richard Powers to be a rare and real gift.
-For me, it is the kind of book that a £9.99 price tag doesn’t justify; a piece of writing that somehow adjusts the workings of my brain and my outlook on the world… yeah, it sounds cheesy, but it’s true.
+For me, The Overstory by Richard Powers was the kind of book that the price tag doesn’t justify; a piece of writing that somehow adjusts the workings of my brain and my outlook on the world… yeah, it sounds cheesy, but it’s true.

 Powers’ bestselling novel centres on five trees that align with the lives of nine diverse Americans, ultimately tightening the threads between these characters and motivating them to protect and fight for our delicate natural world.